You know your own body and mind.

 “When we hear something like ‘I’m having these abdominal pains, and they come on when I’m stressed, and they bother me every day with no specific pattern,’ we can see pretty quickly that it doesn’t sound like the common medical causes for abdominal pain.
 It doesn’t sound like an ulcer or gallbladder disease,” or other causes, Klinkman says.
 “But it may be that somebody’s expressing their anxiety or distress through more somatic or body-focused symptoms.”

-Your symptom description represents crucial data.
+Throughout the whole interaction, remember that your symptom description represents crucial data.
 “As advanced as our testing is now, most diagnoses still occur in the exam room after talking to and examining a patient,” Ravindra says.
 “Patient’s descriptions often hold the key to accurate diagnosis.”

 Tips for describing your medical symptoms